Tamil Nadu Thowheed Jamath: Management Committee

+Audit Committee

 Social activities

-Community work

 Donation of blood is highly encouraged among TNTJ followers.
 It has won government awards for making the highest amount of blood donations in Tamil Nadu in about 10 successive years.
 It has offered help and support during tsunami relief in several affected areas.
 Its relief program during Chennai flood of 2015, whose estimated cost was twenty five crore, was a noticeable one.
 TNTJ has also created awareness among masses about dengue fever.